 The dogs woke us last night to tell us that our recalcitrant cat Sebastian was back.

 Picture this – we are in the bedroom – door closed.
 The dogs are in the hall outside the bedroom – door to the kitchen closed.
 Sebastian and Sascha, our cats, are in the kitchen where the cat-flap opens to the outside world.

-Seb, in the dead of night sneaks off to the night club at the corner.
+Seb, in the dead of night sneaks off to the cats’night club at the corner.
 Some stray tom shares a few snorts of catnip.
-Rolling home, Seb fancies a takeaway, grabs one from the colony at the corner of the street, carries it home.
+Rolling home, Seb fancies a takeaway, grabs one from the colony at the corner of the street and carries it home.

 Sascha catches him sneaking through the cat-flap and gives him what-for for being out so late, hanging out with his good-for-nothing mates and bringing home a stinking, greasy takeaway.
 She snatches it from him but drops it.
 The takeaway blinks and scoots away across the kitchen floor.

 This wakes the dogs who want to join the kerfuffle, but frustrated by the closed kitchen door they scratch and howl outside our bedroom.
 I play dead to the world.
-Andrew gets up.
+Jimmy gets up.

-Morning comes and I get up to find the dogs sniffing around the kitchen – pointing their noses accusingly at Sebastian, now sober and sulking, and Sascha nonchalantly liking her paws.
-Andrew is awake and grumpy and I find to my disgust – the remains of a dead mouse floating in the toilet.
-“Andrrroooo” I shriek – “can you never remember to put the lid down!”
+Morning comes and I get up to find the dogs sniffing around the kitchen – pointing their noses accusingly at Sebastian, now sober and sulking, and Sascha nonchalantly licking her paws.
+Jimmy is awake and grumpy.
+In the toilet I spot the floating remains of a dead mouse.